On the large interaction asymptotics of the free energy density of the Ising chain with disordered centered external field: Gaussian approximation of the discrete RFIC partition function

 \section{Gaussian approximation of the discrete RFIC partition function}

-Our aim is to compare the free energy density of the RFIC with disorders $\mu$ and $\calN_{\vartheta^2}$, in order to derive Theorems \ref{th:mainL} and \ref{th:mainLpoly} from Theorem \ref{th:mainNv}.
+Our aim is to compare the free energy density of the RFIC with disorder distributions $\mu$ and $\calN_{\vartheta^2}$, in order to derive Theorems \ref{th:mainL} and \ref{th:mainLpoly} from Theorem \ref{th:mainNv}.
 We first state a lemma which bounds the difference between the free energy densities for different disorder laws, with respect to their Wasserstein 1-distance.

-\begin{lem} Consider $\nu$ and $\nu'$ two laws on $\mathbb{R}$.
+\begin{lem} Consider $\nu$ and $\nu'$, two laws on $\mathbb{R}$.
 Then, for all $J\ge 0$,

 where $W_1(\cdot, \cdot)$ is the Wasserstein 1-distance, i.e.:

 with the infimum running over all couplings $(h,h')$ of $\nu$ and $\nu'$. \end{lem}